cg-tuwien/lidarscout_training/README.md

 # LidarScout
 Direct Out-of-Core Rendering of Massive Point Clouds

 This is the official implementation of LidarScout (High-Performance Graphics 2025).
+See the paper and other data here: https://www.cg.tuwien.ac.at/research/publications/2025/erler-2025-lidarscout/

 This is the repository for training and evaluating the model.
 For the viewer and an executable, see https://github.com/cg-tuwien/lidarscout

 ![LidarScout teaser](images/teaser.jpg)